-I currently have six birdbaths in my yard.
-Two are DIY, one is really a (sometimes) heated pet bowl, another is an old tiny decorative metal birdbath and one hangs off my front porch rail.
-But this Studio-M Birdbath Art Pole is my favorite and is popular with the birds too.
+I currently have five birdbaths in my yard.
+Two are DIY, another is an old tiny decorative metal birdbath and one hangs off my front porch rail.
+But this Studio-M Birdbath Art Pole is my favorite birdbath.
+It is very popular with the birds too.
 Here’s why.

 Why I Like The Studio-M Birdbath

 So, “why do I like this birdbath?” you ask.
 Well, beyond its decorative value, it’s also probably the most practical birdbath in the yard.
 The birds really seem to like it and I have found that it is very easy move around and to clean and fill.